awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 The ACTIVE branch key is a copy of the DECRYPT_ONLY with the same `version`.
 It is structured slightly differently so that the active version can be access quickly.

+In addition to the [encryption context](#encryption-context):

+The ACTIVE encryption context value of the `type` attribute MUST equal to `"branch:ACTIVE"`.
-The AWS KMS encryption context for the ACTIVE branch key item MUST have the following attributes:
+The ACTIVE encryption context MUST have a `version` attribute.

-- branch-key-id: the `branchKeyId`
-- type: `"branch:ACTIVE"`
-- version: the `version`
-- create-time: the `timestamp`
-- logicalKeyStoreName: the configured [logical Keystore name](#logical-keystore-name) for this keystore
-- kms-arn: the `kms-arn` on the used to wrap this branch key
-- hierarchy-version: The string literal "1"
-- Any [custom encryption context](#custom-encryption-context) associated with the branch key
+The `version` attribute MUST store the branch key version formatted like `"branch:version:"` + `version`.

 ### DECRYPT_ONLY Encryption Context

+In addition to the [encryption context](#encryption-context):

-The AWS KMS encryption context for the DECRYPT_ONLY branch key item MUST have the following attributes:
+The DECRYPT_ONLY encryption context MUST NOT have a `version` attribute.

-- branch-key-id: the `branchKeyId`
-- type: `"branch:version:"` + `version`
-- create-time: the `timestamp`
-- logicalKeyStoreName: the configured [logical Keystore name](#logical-keystore-name) for this keystore
-- kms-arn: the `kms-arn` on the used to wrap this branch key
-- hierarchy-version: The string literal "1"
-- Any [custom encryption context](#custom-encryption-context) associated with the branch key
+The `type` attribute MUST stores the branch key version formatted like `"branch:version:"` + `version`.

 ### Beacon Key Encryption Context

+In addition to the [encryption context](#encryption-context):

+The Beacon key encryption context value of the `type` attribute MUST equal to `"beacon:ACTIVE"`.
-The AWS KMS encryption context for the DECRYPT_ONLY branch key item MUST have the following attributes:
+The Beacon key encryption context MUST NOT have a `version` attribute.

-- branch-key-id: the `branchKeyId`
-- type: `"beacon:ACTIVE"`
-- create-time: the `timestamp`
-- logicalKeyStoreName: the configured [logical Keystore name](#logical-keystore-name) for this keystore
-- kms-arn: the `kms-arn` on the used to wrap this branch key
-- hierarchy-version: The string literal "1"
-- Any [custom encryption context](#custom-encryption-context) associated with the branch key

 ### Custom Encryption Context

 If custom [encryption context](./structures.md#encryption-context-3) is associated with the branch key these values MUST be added to the AWS KMS encryption context.
-To avoid name collisions each added key from the custom [encryption context](./structures.md#encryption-context-3) MUST be prefixed with `aws-crypto-ec:`.
+To avoid name collisions each added attribute from the custom [encryption context](./structures.md#encryption-context-3) MUST be prefixed with `aws-crypto-ec:`.
 The added values MUST be equal.